Andrea/andrea.github.io/_posts/2014-12-31-Type-systems.markdown

 "What we want to know, then, is that well-typed terms do not get stuck.
 We show this in two steps, commonly known as the progress and preservation theorems."

+"Safety = Progress + Preservation"

 That is where I am going to leave this for today, plenty to think about.

 ### Worth Reading